New concept for development: Conceptual basis

 The new development concept holds that after 45 years of rapid growth, China's economy is very large but has distortions and inequalities that create social division and domestic economic risks.
 Accordingly, the new development concept states that China will deprioritize rapid growth and seek sustainable growth and common prosperity.
+In 2017, Xi said that through the new concept of development, China would move "to a model that is more advanced, better structured, and with a more complicated division of labor".

 The new development concept holds that while China will not close its economy it must reduce its technological dependence on foreign countries and leverage its domestic market against foreign pressures.